inttter/iinter.me/content/using-discid.md

 date: "March 11, 2024"
 lastUpdated: "17/06/24 19:27"
 author: "Inter"
-description: How I use my tool, discid, to find people's statuses on Discord, directly from the command line.
+description: How I find the statuses of certain users on Discord, directly from the command line.
 ---

 A few weeks ago, I made a command-line tool called [discid](https://discid.xyz).
 In a brief summary, it lets you check a user's Discord status using [Lanyard](https://github.com/phineas/lanyard).